MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/where-clause-microsoft-access-sql.md

 SELECT [Customer's Favorite Restaurant]
 ```

-When you specify the  _criteria_ argument, date literals must be in U.S. format, even if you are not using the U.S. version of the Microsoft® Jet database engine.
+When you specify the  _criteria_ argument, date literals must be in U.S. format, even if you are not using the U.S. version of the Microsoft Jet database engine.
 For example, May 10, 1996, is written 10/5/96 in the United Kingdom and 5/10/96 in the United States.
 Be sure to enclose your date literals with the number sign (#) as shown in the following examples.

 To find records dated May 10, 1996 in a United Kingdom database, you must use the following SQL statement: